wattanunteeratanapong/Russian-Roulette-Study/README.md

-# Russian-Roulette-Study
+# Russian Roulette Study
-Have you ever wonder should i start first or after in russian roulette?
+Have you ever wondered whether you should go first or second in Russian roulette?